Academic Catalogs

 Course Objectives

 • 1.
-Understand the importance of good communication in the todays changing workplace and improve individual listening, nonverbal, verbal, and written communication skills.
+Discuss the importance of good communication in the today?s changing workplace and improve individual listening, nonverbal, verbal, and written communication skills.

 • 2.
-Effectively communicate information and ideas by developing business communications that are clear, concise, coherent, consistent, courteous, complete, and correct in every detail.
+Develop business messages that are clear, concise, coherent, consistent, courteous, and complete in every detail.

 • 3.
-Brainstorm ideas, organize information into an outline, and transform the outline into a first draft.
+List ideas, organize information into an outline, and transform the outline into a first draft.

 • 4.
-Differentiate between direct and indirect communication strategies and apply the appropriate plan to a variety of business messages.
+Differentiate between direct and indirect communication strategies and apply them to a variety of business messages.

-• 6.
-Use specific writing techniques that improve communications and avoid those pitfalls that detract from a messages effectiveness.
+• 5.
+Use writing techniques that improve communications and avoid pitfalls that detract from a message?s comprehension.

-• 12.
-Understand the basics of informal report writing and prepare both an internal and external informal report.
+• 10.
+Explain the basics of informal report writing and prepare both an internal and external informal report.

 Lecture Content

-UNDERSTANDING THE FOUNDATIONS OF BUSINESS COMMUNICATION Examining the communication process Identifying barriers to effective communication Developing better listening skills Improving nonverbal communication skills Communicating across cultures Differentiating between internal and external; formal and informal; upward, downward, and lateral communications IMPLEMENTING THE THREE-STEP WRITING PROCESS Prewriting business messages Brainstorming ideas Identifying the purpose of writing Analyzing the audience Comparing direct and indirect communication strategies; applying the appropriate plan to the message Organizing data and preparing an outline Writing business messages Composing the first draft Emphasizing important ideas and de-emphasizing unimportant ones Developing sentence unity Identifying strategies for achieving paragraph coherence Creating audience-centered messages "You” attitude Conversational tone Positive language Familiar words Plain expression Using active voice, passive voice, and parallelism effectively in messages Improving writing techniques Avoiding writing pitfalls Revising business messages Revising messages to include Concise wording Precise verbs Concrete nouns Vivid adjectives Editing messages to eliminate Wordy prepositional phrases Long lead-ins Outdated expressions Needless adverbs Fillers Repetitious words Redundancies Jargon Slang Cliches Using technology to improve business communications COMPLETING BUSINESS DOCUMENTS Using appropriate business stationery Letterhead stationery Company letterhead Personal letterhead Interoffice memorandums Formatting business documents Letter styles Block letter style Modified-block letter style Simplified letter style Letter components Interoffice memorandums Informal reports E-mail messages Faxes Envelopes Using technology to improve business communications Final proofreading of documents Spelling Grammar Tone Accuracy Coherence Punctuation Format Signing the document WRITING INTEROFFICE MEMORANDUMS AND ELECTRONIC COMMUNICATIONS Writing successful memorandums and electronic communications Understanding how to use e-mail safely and effectively Formatting memorandums, faxes, and e-mail messages Using graphic highlighting techniques to create emphasis and clarity COMPOSING ROUTINE (NEUTRAL) AND POSITIVE COMMUNICATIONS Writing routine communications Form letters and acknowledgements Follow-up correspondence Routine requests and merchandise orders Writing positive messages Favorable replies Goodwill messages Granting claims Letters of recommendation WRITING NEGATIVE COMMUNICATIONS Differentiating between the use of direct and indirect writing patterns Writing negative messages Refusing requests, invitations, or claims Announcing bad news to customers
+Understanding the Foundations of Business Communication Examining the communication process Identifying barriers to effective communication Developing better listening skills Improving nonverbal communication skills Communicating across cultures Differentiating between internal and external; formal and informal; upward, downward, and lateral communications Implementing the Three-Step Writing Process Prewriting business messages Brainstorming ideas Identifying the purpose of writing Analyzing the audience Comparing direct and indirect communication strategies Organizing data and preparing an outline Writing business messages Composing the first draft Emphasizing important ideas and de-emphasizing unimportant ones Developing sentence unity Identifying strategies for achieving paragraph coherence Creating audience-centered messages "You attitude Conversational tone Positive language Familiar words Plain expression Using active voice, passive voice, and parallelism in messages Improving writing techniques Avoiding writing pitfalls Revising business messages Revising messages to include Concise wording Precise verbs Concrete nouns Vivid adjectives Editing messages to eliminate Wordy prepositional phrases Long lead-ins Outdated expressions Needless adverbs Fillers Repetitious words Redundancies Jargon Slang Cliches Using technology to improve business communications Completing Business Documents Using business stationery Letterhead stationery Company letterhead Personal letterhead Interoffice memorandums Formatting business documents Letter styles Block letter style Modified-block letter style Simplified letter style Letter components Interoffice memorandums Informal reports E-mail messages Envelopes Using technology to improve business communications Final proofreading of documents Spelling Grammar Tone Accuracy Coherence Punctuation Format Signing the document Writing Interoffice Memorandums and Electronic Communications Writing memorandums and electronic communications Understanding when and how to use e-mail Formatting memorandums, faxes, and e-mail messages Using graphic highlighting techniques to create emphasis and clarity Composing Routine and Positive Communications Writing routine communications Form letters and acknowledgements Follow-up correspondence Routine requests and merchandise orders Writing positive messages Favorable replies Goodwill messages Granting claims Letters of recommendation Writing Negativ e Communications Differentiating between the use of direct and indirect writing patterns Writing negative messages Refusing requests, invitations, or claims Announcing bad news to customers

 Method(s) of Instruction